 In many countries, the military use of schools led to them being attacked or was employed as a justification by perpetrators of attacks.
 In Somalia, for instance, Al-Shabaab fighters used a school in Mogadishu as a firing position while the students were still in the classrooms, drawing return fire from pro-government forces.
-Five rockets hit the school compound, with one striking and killing eight people just as the students were leaving the school.80
+Five rockets hit the school compound, with one striking and killing eight people just as the students were leaving the school.
+80

-In some places, such as India, rebels claimed they were attacking schools because they were or had been occupied by security forces even though this was not always the case.81 When using schools, police often fortified the buildings, set up sentry boxes and lookout shelters and dug trenches or created barriers from rings of barbed wire and sandbags, leaving schools resembling military installations rather than neutral places of learning.
-This may have increased the risk that they might be viewed as military targets even after the troops had left.82
+In some places, such as India, rebels claimed they were attacking schools because they were or had been occupied by security forces even though this was not always the case.
+But When using schools, police often fortified the buildings, set up sentry boxes and lookout shelters and dug trenches or created barriers from rings of barbed wire and sandbags, leaving schools resembling military installations rather than neutral places of learning.
+This may have increased the risk that they might be viewed as military targets even after the troops had left.
+But had been detailed by the second services of the second second services of the second second services of the second seco